Report Aug. 28, 2023

 Light-duty demand drops

-Million oil-equivalent barrels per day
+Million of oil-equivalent barrels per day

 Personal mobility rises with incomes, resulting in a growing demand for cars and motorcycles.